 Dubbed “On the Path of Public Art,” Niki’s adventure is sponsored by the Lincoln City Cultural Plaza and the Oregon Coast Visitors Association, developer of the art trail map.
 If everything goes as planned, she’ll contribute 4- and 7-day “art-ineraries” that can be used by other section hikers of the OCT.
 You’re invited to follow Niki’s progress through her blog posts throughout the year.

 Niki’s not just raising awareness — she’s also raising funds for the Cultural Plaza.
 All the pledges and donations from “On the Path of Public Art” will go toward Plaza construction.
 Every bit helps, of course, and your donations are tax deductible.
-But if we raise at least $5000, we’ll sponsor a public art pedestal on the grounds in Phase 1, scheduled for construction in Spring 2022.
+But if we raise at least $5000, we’ll sponsor a public art pedestal on the grounds in Phase 1 (happening now!).
 For information about the Plaza, call the LCCC at 541-994-9994.

 Make your Pledge

-This is the amount (in decimals) per mile you wish to pledge, up to 500 miles, and will be charged Dec.
-31, 2021.
+This is the amount (in decimals) per mile you wish to pledge, up to 500 miles, and will be charged when the hike is complete.

 Pledges (On the Path of Public Art)